pschwendke/SNOMpad/src/trion/analysis/README.md

 ## Acquisition variables
 In order to structure the data, the acquisition variables must strictly follow a convention.
 The experimental setup determines the set of variables.
+This is a bijective mapping: the experimental setup can be determined from the set of acquisition variables present in a dataset.
 The possible variables are:

 ### Optical signals (all V)
 * `sig_A` : Optical signal A. Used for single channel detection,